-A color picker is used on the profile design page of your twitter account.
-You can change the background and link colors with a classic (often used on the web) color picker that features the entire color spectrum.
+A color picker is used on the profile design page of your twitter account to change the theme color of your profile page.

 Making a fitting combination